swiftlang/swift-evolution/proposals/XXXX-multi-line-string-literals.md

 This proposal puts forward three alternate syntaxes for discussion: `"continuation quotes"`, `"""long strings"""` and `<<"heredoc"`.
-It has been shown all three can co-exist in the same parser and it is proposed all three should be made available to the Swift developer to chose according to their preference though this is intended to be determined by the review process.
+It has been shown all three can co-exist in the same parser and it is proposed all three should be made available to the Swift developer to choose according to their preference though this is intended to be determined by the review process.

 ### Continuation quotes